01. 11. 2024 Massimo Giaimo Threat Intelligence

 The information gathered in this stage enables attackers to plan and prioritize their efforts, often making later stages more effective by customizing the attack approach based on the target’s unique environment.

-We experience daily with the different elements that a Threat Actor identifies to organize its attack.
+We have daily experience with the different elements that a Threat Actor identifies in order to organize their attack.
 We have always considered the reconnaissance phase a fundamental step in the attack process, the phase in which the attacker invests a lot in terms of time, because the quality of this phase will be what will determine the success or failure of the attack.

-The contribution concerns the technique “Gather Victim Identity Information: Credentials“, which focuses on the possibility, by the Threat Actor, to identify credentials, within different sources and using different tools, to be used as initial access.
+The contribution concerns the technique “Gather Victim Identity Information: Credentials“, which focuses on the possibility, by the Threat Actor, of identifying credentials, within different sources and using different tools, to be used as initial access.

-The technique is strongly related, in this historical moment, to the actions that can be realized through the use of infostealer malware and my research activities that allowed me to contribute to the project have an important focus on this theme.
+The technique is strongly related, in this historical moment, to the actions that can be realized through the use of infostealer malware, and to my research activities that allowed me to contribute to the project have an important focus on this theme.

-Thanks to Würth Phoenix and Würth Group, who through the structure of the Cyber Defence Center give us the opportunity to carry out research activities that can then be shared with the entire community, with the common goal of increasing our resilience towards TTPs used by Threat Actors.
+Thanks go to Würth Phoenix and the Würth Group, who through the structure of the Cyber Defense Center give us the opportunity to carry out research activities that can then be shared with the entire community, with the common goal of increasing our resilience towards TTPs used by Threat Actors.